chilts/node-ofx/README.md

     }
 };

-var ofx_string = ofx.serialize(header, body);
+const ofx_string = ofx.serialize(header, body);
 console.log(ofx_string);
 ```

-# Data #
+## Data ##

 In your data returned, you will have the following properties:

 * OFX - a dump of the XML parsing as a js object
 * header - just the 'key:values' pairs from the top of the OFX file

-# caveats #
+## caveats ##

-This file format is yucky, horrible and just silly.
-This module helps parse the ones I know about.
+The OFX file format is yucky, horrible and just silly.
+This module helps parse
+the ones I know about.
 And it doesn't do it in a nice way either.
-It may or may not work for your own use - only by trying it will you find out.
+It may or may
+not work for your own use - only by trying it will you find out.

 If you discover a broken file, please submit an issue with the sample file.